Dennis1989/MOCK/README.md

 # Implementation of MOCK in R

-Here we have the first working implementation of the multi objective clustering algorithm MOCK, intorduced by
+Here we have the first working implementation of the multi objective clustering algorithm MOCK, introduced by

 > Julia Handl and Joshua Knowles.
 (2007) An evolutionary approach to multiobjective clustering.
 IEEE Transactions on Evolutionary Computation 11(1):56-7